Fred Narganes: Biography

 Narganes did not compete in collegiate events in 1908, having been selected to represent the United States at the 1908 Summer Olympics in London.
 He participated in the freestyle middleweight event, thus becoming one of the first American Latino Olympic competitors, but lost his first match to Frederick Beck.
 He recounted the match in The Buffalo Commercial: "I was wrestling with an Englishman named Beck.
 The referee was the most unfair man I ever met in my life.
 They yell about 'English fair play.'
 Well, I can't see it.
 Here's what happened to me.
 I was grappling with Beck when we both went to the mat.
 We struck on our sides.
 Neither of our shoulders were anywhere near the mat, but the referee tapped me on the shoulder and told me I had lost.
 The American committee set up an awful howl, but it didn't do any good.
 The referee said I lost and that was all there was to it.
 'English fair play,' eh?
 It's a joke."

-Narganes again won the AAU championship in March 1909, and the following month, went to Canada and won the national championship there as well.
-In 1910, he attempted to defend his AAU championship, but was not able to win; however, he did not lose, either, and was allowed to keep his title by rule of status quo.
+Narganes again won the AAU championship in March 1909.
+The following month, he went to Canada and won the national championship there as well.
+In 1910, he attempted to defend his AAU championship but was not able to win; however, he did not lose, either, and was allowed to keep his title by rule of status quo.
 He retired from wrestling after that year and went back to Cuba to help his family's businesses.
 Little is known about the rest of his life.
 Narganes died in Havana in 1957.
-The National Wrestling Hall of Fame and Museum recapped his career as follows: "While he may not be remembered today, this wrestler set the stage for the participation and excellence of the many hundreds of competitors in this sport who have followed his pioneering path over the past 100-plus years."
+The National Wrestling Hall of Fame and Museum summarized his career as follows: "While he may not be remembered today, this wrestler set the stage for the participation and excellence of the many hundreds of competitors in this sport who have followed his pioneering path over the past 100-plus years."